ancosen/EasyJSON/README.md

 ## <a name='Examples'>Examples</a>

 Build a JSON object with EasyJSON is very simple.
-Take a look at this example:
+Take a look at this simple example:

 ```java
 		StringWriter out = new StringWriter();